feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> Sure!
-Did you know that date palms can live for over 100 years and produce
+Did you know that date palms can live for over 100 years and start
-#> fruit for up to 80 of those years?
-That’s a lot of sweet, delicious dates!
+#> producing fruit after about 4 to 8 years?
+Some ancient date palms in the Middle
+#> East are believed to be over 2000 years old!
 agent$invoke("And one more.")
 #> Absolutely!
-Here’s another fun fact: Dates have been cultivated for so long
-#> that they were one of the first cultivated fruits—people have been enjoying
+Dates are one of the oldest cultivated fruits—archaeologists have
-#> them for over 6,000 years!
+#> found date seeds that are over 6,000 years old, showing just how long humans
+#> have enjoyed them!

 # Clear all messages except the system prompt
 agent$reset_conversation_history()